JetBrains/Qodana/topics/pricing.md

 Qodana Cloud.

-2. During the onboarding stage on the Qodana Cloud website, you’ll generate a public key that will be identified by %product%, as well as a project token for uploading %product% reports to your first project.
+2. During the onboarding stage on the Qodana Cloud website, you’ll generate a public key that will be identified by %instance%, as well as a project token for uploading %instance% reports to your first project.
 Although the Community license does not require a Qodana Cloud account, it will be more convenient to use Qodana Cloud in this case too.